bassmanitram/actions-for-nautilus/configurator/help.md

 ![Undo, redo, save, help](images/undo-redo-save-help.png)

-The help button (which you have already discovered if you are reading this) is also there, and allows you to hide this help window once you have shown it.
+The `Show Help` button (which you have already discovered if you are reading this) is also there, and allows you to hide this help window once you have shown it.

 The save button will not be enabled if there are no changes to save, nor if there are problems with the